 2. The Plant Story: Miniature Gardens Building workshops

-If creating your own terrarium does not tame your inner green finger, The Plant Story has a range of miniature garden building workshops.
-They are perfect for urban dwellers who are hungry for the beauty of nature but are concerned by the lack of space.
+If delving into the art of terrarium making does not tame your inner green finger, The Plant Story has a range of fun activities, including miniature garden building workshops.
+They are perfect for urban dwellers who are hungry for the beauty of nature but are concerned by the lack of sufficient space.

-Over here, individuals are given the options to build their own miniature desert, rainforest, air, and water gardens, housed in glass containers of various shapes and sizes.
+Over here, individuals are given the option to build their own miniature desert, rainforest, air, and water gardens, housed in glass containers of various shapes and sizes.

-The Plant Story trainers will advise according to the participants’ needs and planting experiences, and how each of the miniature gardens work, before they decide on what’s the best option for them.
+The Plant Story trainers will advise according to the participants’ needs and planting experiences, and how each of the miniature gardens works before they decide on what is the best for them.
 Individuals who are attending the workshops in pairs or larger groups may also opt to build larger indoor gardens.

 The Plant Story was founded by Cath, who candidly called herself a “serial plant killer”.
-Although she has a love for nature and the environment, she found herself lacking the skills and knowledge to care for plants.
+Although she has a love for nature and is all for leading an eco-friendly lifestyle, she found herself lacking the skills and knowledge to care for plants.
 So, she decided to leave her advertising job of 16 years to become a landscape designer and a horticulturist.

 From then on, Cath was determined to help other urbanists like her.
-She believes in playing an active role to reconnect harmoniously with nature.
+She believes in playing an active role in reconnecting harmoniously with nature.
 But to do that, we need to be equipped with the right knowledge and skills.
-This led to the birth of The Plant Story in 2009, offering urban gardening, nature immersion and art therapy workshops.
+This led to the birth of The Plant Story in 2009, offering urban farming, miniature gardening (a terrarium workshop), nature immersion and art therapy workshops.

-For those who wish to take their nature experiences a step further, they may also choose to enrol into the home apothecary workshops to learn more about the herbs easily available in Singapore.
+For those who wish to take their nature experiences a step further, they may also choose to enrol into the home apothecary workshops to learn more about the herbs easily accessible in Singapore.
 The workshop will teach participants the origins and uses of common herbs.
-They will also be able to concoct and bring home their own remedies from insect repellent, to body scrubs.
+They will also be able to concoct and bring home their own remedies, from insect repellent to body scrubs

-Cath believes in treating each and every of her workshop participants like VIPs.
-Each workshop lasts about 2.5 hours and participants will be served homemade cakes and tea.
-The price of a one-to-one session costs S$195.
-A two-person workshop costs S$298.
-A group workshop with three to nine participants costs S$125 per person.
+Cath believes in treating each and every of her workshop participants like VIPs and providing them with an unforgettable experience.
+Each workshop lasts about 2.5h, and participants will be served homemade cakes and complimentary drinks.
+The price of a one-to-one individual workshop costs S$195 for a singular booking.
+A two-person workshop, like the Celebrate Relationships workshop for the ultimate bonding experience, costs S$298.
+Team bonding workshops that cater to larger class sizes with three to nine participants cost S$125 per person.

 Address: The Oval at Seletar Aerospace Park and Ang Mo Kio Industrial Estate